Nittai-ji: Founding Nittai-ji

-Mr. Inagaki sent a letter about receiving the ashes of the Buddha to the foreign minister, Shuzo Aoki.
-Mr. Aoki immediately commanded all of the chiefs of Buddhist sects (13 sects and 56 sub sects) to prepare to receive the holy ashes.
+Inagaki sent a letter about receiving the ashes of the Buddha to the foreign minister, Shuzo Aoki.
+Aoki immediately commanded all of the chiefs of Buddhist sects (13 sects and 56 sub sects) to prepare to receive the holy ashes.
 They held a conference and decided to receive the holy ashes.

 In June 1900, a mission was organized in order to receive the holy ashes.
-The mission traveled to Thailand on June 15 of that year and received the holy ashes from King Chulalongkorn at the Royal Palace.
+The mission traveled to Thailand on June 15 of that year and received the holy ashes from King Chulalongkorn at the Grand Palace.
 They promised King Chulalongkorn to build a new temple not belonging to any Buddhist sect at which to enshrine the holy ashes.
 King Chulalongkorn also gave a one thousand year old gold-bronze statue of the Buddha, a national treasure in Thailand, to function as the main statue of the Buddha in the new temple.

 The mission brought the holy ashes back to Japan and the holy ashes were temporarily kept at Myōhō-in temple in Kyoto.
 Representatives from each Buddhist sect in Japan conferred about the new temple that would keep the holy ashes.
 After many conferences, they decided to build the temple in Nagoya.
 The Nagoya city government prepared 330,000 square meters of land to build the temple.
 Finally, in 1904, Nissen-ji (now, Nittai-ji) was built in commemoration of the friendship between Japan and Thailand.